Preparing Your Files

-Figures should be submitted electronically as Encapsulated PostScript (EPS) files named as 'f' followed by the figure number, with an '.eps' extension – for example, f1.eps, f2a.eps, f2b.eps, f3.eps, ... .
-If you are using AASTeX, you should use AASTeX's figure-inclusion commands to include the figures in the TeX file; if you are using Microsoft Word you should keep the figures as separate EPS files.
+Figures should be submitted electronically as Encapsulated PostScript (EPS) or Portable Document Format (PDF) files named as 'f' followed by the figure number, with an '.eps' or '.pdf' extension – for example, f1.eps, f2a.eps, f2b.eps, f3.eps, ... .
+If you are using AASTeX, you should use AASTeX's figure-inclusion commands to include the figures in the TeX file; if you are using Microsoft Word you should keep the figures as separate EPS or PDF files.

 Note that not all PostScript (PS) are Encapsulated PostScript (EPS) files; in particular, an EPS file must contain a bounding box.
 Incorrectly constructed EPS files can cause problems when trying to combine the text with all the figures into one single PS file.
 Check the documentation for your graphics software to ensure that it does genuinely output compliant EPS files, and, in particular, please note that a PS file created by printing to file from the Windows or Macintosh operating systems will probably create a problematic PS file.